KadeLehman/hash-algo-comparison/README.md

 singly-linked lists.
 Before inserting values, this initially takes up eight times more memory space than the trivial table.
 However, since STL forward_lists don't take up much space to begin with, the cost of space is well worth the lower collision rate after inserting 500,000 integers.

+##Conclusion

+The FNV hash table handles insertions in about half the time compared to the trivial hash table.
+The non-trivial hashing algorithm has proven to be faster than the trivial hashing algorithm when inserting the amount, distribution, and type of data I have provided.